 - More difficult to clean than a bucket

-Don’t be afraid to use a glass carboy.
-Kegco’s Glass Carboy is really an awesome fermenter that will serve you well in both primary and secondary fermentation.
+Don’t be afraid to use a carboy.
+Kegco’s 6 gallon carboy is really an awesome fermenter that will serve you well in both primary and secondary fermentation.
 Thousands of people, including myself, have used them for years and have seldom encountered a problem.

 This carboy will keep your beer clean and safe from oxygen.
 And because it is a 6 gallon, it will provide extra space for your five-gallon batches to prevent overflow and allow for proper counter pressure while fermenting.